 Collaboration in professional design practice

-PhD candidate Yumeng Xie's PhD Thesis is a qualitative study that aims to provide deeper understanding of how do designers collaborate in professional design practice.
-And based on those theoretical and empirical insights, this multiple-case study could provide an opportunity to shed empirical light about collaboration theories/models for designers to perform better in professional design practice.
-Findings and lessons learned can be generalized and utilized in professional design practice, in a long term, this study could enlighten and provide theoretical implications to design education for preparing future design practitioners.
-Her thesis committee members are Mauricio Mejía (chair), Danah Henriksen, and John Takamura.
+Yumeng Xie's Ph.D. dissertation was a qualitative study that aimed to provide a deeper understanding of how designers collaborate in professional design practice.
+Based on those theoretical and empirical insights, this multiple-case study could provide an opportunity to shed empirical light on collaboration theories/models for designers to perform better in professional design practice.
+Findings and lessons learned can be generalized and utilized in professional design practice.
+In the long term, this study could enlighten and provide theoretical implications to design education for preparing future design practitioners.
+Her dissertation committee members were Mauricio Mejía (chair), Danah Henriksen, and John Takamura.

 Methods: